pavoldanis/este/Readme.md

 automatically just on file change.
 One console output, to rule them all.
 Browser is automatically reloaded when needed.
 Tested on mac, linux, win.

+It's well documented and tested javascript framework written in statically typed CoffeeScript.
+It allows you to write powerful and efficient code for mobile devices and browsers.

 ###How to use it?

   - Install Node.js (0.8+), Java, Python (Windows needs version < 3)
   - `git clone http://github.com/Steida/este.git`
   - `cd este`